ilya0/RaVR_private/README.md

 ## How we built it

 During this project we used, Unity, Microsoft Hololens and C# to build the various elements in virtual environment.
-We used the  Maya, Blender, Cinema4d, aftereffects for the creation of the various graphics and animations in the enviroments.
-And we used ableton and fruityloops to edit and create music as well as gain inspiration for dj controls and effects.
+We used the  Maya, Blender, Cinema4d, Adobe After Effects for the creation of the various graphics and animations in the enviroments.
+And we used Ableton Traktor, and Fruity Loops Studio 12 to edit and create music as well as gain inspiration for dj controls and effects.

 ## Challenges we ran into